MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Snapping apps with elevated permission

-If you have applications that are elevated and want them snapped with FancyZones, such as Windows Terminal or Task Manager, please run PowerToys in administrator mode.
+If you have applications that are elevated (such as Windows Terminal or Task Manager) and want them snapped with FancyZones, please run PowerToys in administrator mode.
 Read [PowerToys and running as administrator](administrator.md) for more information.

 ## Choose your layout (Layout Editor)